Blog

 colony lossescommercial beekeeping

-Why Beekeepers Are Switching to Pollination
+Why Beekeepers Are Switching From Honey to Pollination Services

 Industry Trends

-Why Beekeepers Are Switching to Pollination
+Why Beekeepers Are Switching From Honey to Pollination Services

 Almond pollination pays $200-250 per colony for three weeks.
 Honey production grosses $40-60 per colony over an entire season.
 The math changed the industry.